After working for three years in MNC, I (Vishnu) finally came to the United States.

 I got 50% of the scholarship.
-I do believe that my work experience played a key role in getting it.
+I do believe that my work experience played a crucial role in getting it.

-In the MIS course, we have many management and technical subjects to study.
-Due to previous work experience, they waived two of my management courses, which ended up saving me a lot of money.
+Due to my previous work experience, they waived two of my management courses, saving me a lot of money.

-Note from Raghu: After I read the above experience, I felt there were many unanswered questions.
+After I read the above experience, I felt there were many unanswered questions.
 So, I compiled a list of questions for Vishnu.
 You can read his answers below.

 1. Can you describe your luxurious life in India?

 I was given a laptop, phone, Wi-Fi, and a car to pick up and drop me off.

 We would enjoy roaming the entire city, visiting pubs, parties, taking long drives, etc. Working from home daily and partying every day is a lot of fun!

 Eventually, after two years, I got bored of the same routine in my life (my friends too).
 But they feared losing this comfort if they changed a company or followed other dreams.

-3. Which university did you attend and where did you work?
+3. Which university did you attend, and where did you work?

-I came to the U.S. to University of North Carolina at Charlotte, but switched to UHCL shortly after coming here due to course work of UHCL.
+I came to the US to the University of North Carolina at Charlotte but switched to UHCL shortly after arriving here due to the course work of UHCL.

 4. How did it feel when you landed in America?